Common Attack Pattern Enumeration and Classification

 First, look here to see the entry in full.
 In the upper left corner, under the Attack Pattern ID, select the “Complete” option from the Presentation Filter menu.
 Now, let’s look at the entry in detail.

 Each CAPEC is associated with a numerical ID.
-The actual number does not encode any special information.
+The actual number does not encode any special information, except to indicate when it was added to the corpus.
 All entries also have a title and a description.
 A description is a summary of what the attack pattern is about.

 The weakness(es) that the attack pattern is exploiting are listed in the “Related Weaknesses” section.